What are Synthetic Fabrics? & What Makes them Not Sustainable?

 Polyester

-Made by mixing ethylene glycol and purified terephthalic acid, polyester is not only the most common type of synthetic fiber used today but the most common among all fibers, as it's used widely in the fashion industry and beyond.
+Polyester, created by mixing ethylene glycol and purified terephthalic acid, stands out as the most common type of synthetic fiber used today.
+Its widespread use in the fashion industry and beyond makes it the most prevalent fiber overall.

 You can find polyester in the textile composition of anything from blouses and trousers to waterproof clothing and backpacks.
 In 2021, polyester had a market share of over 54 percent of the world's fiber production, with an annual output of about 61 million tonnes.

-Polyester fibers can be used to make resilient, pest-resistant, stain-resistant, and wrinkle-resistant fabrics.
-It has poor breathability, making it a poor choice for clothing meant to be worn in hot weather.
+Polyester fibers create resilient, pest-resistant, stain-resistant, and wrinkle-resistant fabrics.
+However, they lack breathability, which makes them a poor choice for clothing intended for hot weather.

 The production of this petroleum-based fiber is energy-intensive.
 A 2021 study by a team from Aachen Maastricht Institute for Biobased Materials (AMIBM) in the Netherlands has highlighted how polyester requires 125 MJ of energy per kilogram produced, resulting in the emission of twenty-seven-point-two kilograms of CO2 equivalent per kilogram of woven polyester fabric.